 What can be donated?

-In Australia you can donate your organs and tissues including heart, lungs, kidneys, pancreas and liver.
+In Australia you can donate your organs including your heart, lungs, kidneys, pancreas and liver.
 Tissue can also be donated.
 These include: skin, heart valves and vessels, musculoskeletal tissue and eyes.

-Organ donation occurs after someone has died.
-This can be after brain death (when blood stops going to the brain and all the cells of the brain die) or after circulatory death (when the heart stops beating).
+Organ donation happens after someone has died.
 To donate organs you need to be in hospital and in intensive care.
 Less than 1% of people die in circumstances that allow them to be considered for organ donation.
 The doctors will talk to you to see if organ donation is the right thing for your family.
 This decision is one that you and your family need to be comfortable with for years to come.

-If your family is considering organ and/or tissue donation, a doctor or nurse who specialises in organ donation will meet with your family to talk about the process.
-You will be given time to be with your child to make the right decision for you and your family.
+If your family is thinking about donating an organ and/or tissue, a doctor or nurse who specialises in organ donation will talk to your family about the process.
+You will be given time to be with your child and decide if this is right for your family.

 If you decide to donate, your consent will be documented and the Donation Specialist Nurse will help you through the next steps.
 It may take up to 24 hours after this before your child goes to theatre because of the coordination of the process.
 This includes organising surgeons and matching recipients.
 After the donation you can spend time with your child, usually in the intensive care unit.
-The donation specialist nurse will keep in touch with your family to update you on the transplantation and provide support for your family.
+The donation specialist nurse will keep in touch with your family to update you and provide support.

 What will it look like?

 Donation is like any operation.
-It is done in the normal sterile operating theatre.
-There is one incision that is closed during the operation and covered with a dressing.
+It is done in an operating theatre.
+There is one cut made and then closed and covered with a dressing.

 Is it against my religion?

-Most religions support and approve of organ donation, as one of the greatest gifts is to save a life.
-You can contact religious or spiritual leaders can be contacted to talk to you about this.
+Most religions approve of organ donation, as one of the greatest gifts is to save a life.
+You can contact religious or spiritual leaders to talk about this.

 What if there is a coronial investigation?

-The doctors will tell you if the Coroner needs an autopsy.
-Organ donation may still occur with permission from the Coroner.
+Your doctors will tell you if the Coroner needs an autopsy.
+Organ donation may still happen with permission from the Coroner.

 Can we have a normal funeral?

-There should be no effect to the funeral service because of organ donation.
+There should be no effect on the funeral service because of organ donation.